raleighcopter/big_led_clock/README.md

 Wire the entire thing with 22 gage stranded.
 Get an assortment of colors to help stay organized.
 8 colors or more is best.

-here's a p[hoto of the clock wiring.
+here's a photo of the clock wiring.

 ![](https://raw.githubusercontent.com/raleighcopter/big_led_clock/main/clock_bottom.jpg)